simonettoa/my-drawer-ng/README.md

 other page NO GC 	-> 469 (home, changed gc var to true) back to browse		-> 518 other page with GC 	-> 517

+So with or without the gc (garbage collection) function the memory is not changing a lot.
+This is a big problem in sidedrawer app - any suggestion use the map without creating every time it ?